RennieNjuguna/RennieNjuguna/README.md

 <br>

 &nbsp;&nbsp;&nbsp;&nbsp; <ins>**My Tech Stack**</ins>🌱
-- Frontend: I use React for our web application's user interface, delivering a dynamic and responsive user experience.
+- Frontend: I use React with TypeScript for our web application's user interface, delivering a dynamic and responsive user experience.
-- Backend: Node.js and Python Django power our server-side development, providing versatility and robust functionality.
+- Backend: Node.js and Python Django power my server-side development, providing versatility and robust functionality.
+I also use Express.js for building RESTful APIs and web services and Database integration with MongoDB using Mongoose.
-- Databases: Our data storage includes MySQL for structured, relational data, and MongoDB for unstructured data, meeting diverse data needs.
+- Databases: My data storage mainly includes MongoDB for meeting diverse data needs and MySQL for structured, relational data upon a client's request.
 - Version Control: Git ensures efficient collaboration, change tracking, and codebase organization.
 <br>

 - 💞️ I have a passion for building intuitive and visually appealing applications that provide a seamless user experience.
-- 📝 In my previous projects, I have used React JS to build interactive front-end applications, Python for scripting and data analysis, and Xamarin for cross-platform mobile development.
 - On my GitHub profile, you can find some of the projects I have worked on and contributed to.
 Feel free to take a look and leave any feedback or suggestions.
 I am always open to new opportunities and learning about exciting projects, so don't hesitate to reach out to me.
 <br>